SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

     If no callback is provided, this indicates that the client wants a synchronous answer, whatever the time it takes.

     If a callback is provided, the server will decide if the processing is done synchronously or asynchronously.

-  :todo:`add sequence diagrams`

-..  admonition:: Principles

-    - Support only multi-encounter model
-    - Do not expose templates (only images) for CRUD services
-    - Focus on simple essential services (CRUD, identify, verify)
-    - Images can be passed by value or reference
-    - Image format: ISO-19794

 See :ref:`annex-interface-abis` for the technical details of this interface.